jtreeves/portfolio-react/README.md

 - Component for project details (it should display all the info you’ve stored on your projects)
 - Data folder or file with info for your past projects; each project’s info should be contained in an object, and you must include at least the name of the project, a link to an image of the project, a description of the project, a link to the project’s GitHub repo, and a link to the deployed version of the project
 - README explaining that this is your portfolio, which you built using React

-### Failure Criteria

-There are always many ways to fail an assignment.
-Failure to complete any individual requirement mentioned above will result in failing this assignment.
-Here are two additional ways that will result in an immediate failure, as they strongly imply not having done the actual work and having just directly plagiarized the provided solution code, which has been provided only for guidance and clarity:

-- Submitting a repo that was forked from another repo
-- Submitting a repo that was not forked but only contains 1 commit with your final solution

-NOTE: Plagiarism is not tolerated at GA, and violation of that can result in more serious consequences than merely failing an assignment.

 ### Leveling Up